What is metastatic breast cancer?

 How is MBC diagnosed?

 MBC diagnoses are often found by a symptom – perhaps a recurring pain or cough, shortness of breath, lack of appetite, headaches or an injury.
-It is also possible to learn of metastases through routine scans [hyperlink to mets tests page], although studies show that finding metastases early does not create better outcomes or lengthen survival.
+It is also possible to learn of metastases through routine scans, although studies show that finding metastases early does not create better outcomes or lengthen survival.
 It is important to avoid blaming yourself for not finding your recurrence early if you missed a scan or test or put off getting something checked out for a little while.
 An absolute diagnosis of MBC cannot be made with a biopsy.

 Is MBC curable?